ofernandopro/ofernandopro/README.md

 <img src="https://github.com/ofernandopro/ofernandopro/blob/master/codegif.gif" align="right" width="300">

-My name is Fernando Moreira and I'm a Junior Developer completely in love with JavaScript Stack.
-I value for the code organization and I speak Fluent English, Native Portuguese and a bit of Spanish 😃
+I'm a Junior Developer completely in love with JavaScript Stack.
+I value for the code organization and I speak fluent English and native Portuguese 😃

 Currently, I am an Information Systems student in the best computer science university of Brazil (UFMG).
 Through self-study I am building a solid foundation in both Front-end with React and Back-end with NodeJS!